Frequently Asked Questions (FAQs)

 - Approval signature(s) from member(s) of the QI Committee

 This is a very simplistic version of a policy and procedure.
 The content should emphasize the specifics of your facility and include as much detail as possible.
-Sample documents for the majority of the requested policies, can be found at www.intersocietal.org/mri/seeking/sample_documents.htm.
+Sample documents for the majority of the requested policies can be found at: intersocietal.org/mri/seeking/sample_documents.htm.

 What are the requirements of the Medical Director?

-There are several training and experience pathways for physicians that serve as the Medical Director depending on the types of examinations performed in the facility.
-For complete requirements, please review STANDARD 1.1A - Medical Director in the IAC MRI Standards.
+There are several training and experience pathways for physicians that serve as the Medical Director.
+For a list of the complete requirements, please review STANDARD 1.1A - Medical Director in the IAC MRI Standards.

 What are the requirements of the Technical Director?